-Marina Berts holds a Master’s from Helsinki in English, French and Scandinavian languages and literature and is now studying for a second Master’s in digital humanities at UNIL.
-Society is changing and this new Master’s is giving her the opportunity to study the humanities differently, in a fast-growing field.
+Marina Berts holds a Master’s degree from Helsinki in English, French and Scandinavian languages and literature and obtained a second Master's degree in digital humanities at UNIL in july 2022.
+Society is changing and this new Master's degree has given her the opportunity to study the humanities differently, in a fast-growing field.
+She is collaborating on an English department research project for 6 months before starting a PhD around the topic of 'pauper letters' in the spring semester of 2023.

 Marina has a hearing impairment and has had to wear two hearing aids for a number of years.
 She is currently developing listening strategies to support her studies.
 One of these strategies is to visit her classrooms in advance to get a sense of the acoustic.
 There is always an element of the unknown and a level of improvisation, since the acoustic changes a lot depending on what is happening in the room, the number of people in it and whether exercises are done in small groups.
 Rooms with microphones are ideal for Marina.